Paiva2/mail-box/README.md

 #### In progess ATM

+- Refactor Exceptions in modules, and split UserEmail to an separated DataProvider
-- Handle e-mail SPAM and mark e-mail as un-opened
+- Filter single e-mail sent by me | Mark an opened e-mail as un-opened and handle opening order